 We do this by working closely with the Minister and civil servants at the Department for the Economy, elected Members of the Northern Ireland Assembly, particularly its Committee for the Economy, as well as Ministers and officials from government departments and other Assembly Committees.

 You can read in more detail about a variety of our recent influencing and engagement activities here:

-- We have responded to a number of consultations to ensure The Open University and the needs of its students are represented in policy-making.
-We also give evidence to Committees on various issues relating to the work of the OU here.
+We respond to public consultations to ensure The Open University and the needs of its students are represented in policy-making.
+We also give evidence to Committees on various issues relating to the work of the OU in Northern Ireland.

 We are represented alongside Queen's University Belfast and Ulster University on the Assembly's Knowledge Exchange Seminar Series, presenting research to Members in order to formulate evidence-based policy-making.

 The Open University make contributions to the Department for Economy’s Higher Education, Skills and Widening Participation strategies.